MystenLabs/sui/bridge/runbook/validator_runbook.md

 * `bridge_sui_watcher_received_actions`
 * `bridge_eth_watcher_received_actions`

-It's also critical to track the balance of your client gas coin, and top up once it dips below a certain threshold.
+It's also critical to track the balance of your client gas coin, and top up once it dips below a certain threshold:
-* `gas_coin_balance`
+* `bridge_gas_coin_balance`